-Earlier this year, four ladies made history by embarking on a massive journey covering nearly 16,000 kilometres from San Francisco to Bengaluru by air—the longest non-stop commercial route undertaken yet.
+In 2021, four ladies made history by embarking on a massive journey covering nearly 16,000 kilometres from San Francisco to Bengaluru by air—the longest non-stop commercial route undertaken yet.
 Lead by Air India Pilot Captain Zoya Agarwal, this mammoth feat soon cemented its position as the world’s first all-women crew to venture this route.
-In an exclusive conversation with us, Captain Zoya Agarwal reveals all that went into planning this mission.
+Now, in 2022, Agarwal has made her place in the San Francisco Aviation museum and become the only human to have found a place as a pilot in the coveted space.
+In an exclusive conversation with Travel + Leisure India & South Asia, Captain Zoya Agarwal reveals all that went into planning this mission.
 By Bayar Jain

 With this, I’ve accomplished the Indian Government and our Prime Minister’s dream of starting the world’s longest flights from San Francisco to Bengaluru.
 It’s been my professional dream to become the world’s youngest lady captain to fly to the North Pole, and I’m grateful to make it this far.
 I’ve had a lot of support from the government, the Ministry of Civil Aviation, Air India, the entire behind-the-scene team, and my fellow polar girls.

 On a personal level, I feel this feat has given flight to young girls across the world.
 This achievement has created such a positive wave among people.
 I feel any person who has ever faced self-doubt now has a live example — if four girls like us can achieve something magical, every person can try their best to make their dreams come true.

 T+L India: Such a long flight can be physically and mentally draining.
 How did you cope with this?